microsoft/vscode-node-azure-pack/README.md

 ## Command Palette

-You can access almost all Azure Services through the Command Palette.
+You can access almost all Azure Services provided by these extensions through the Command Palette.
 Simply press `F1`, then type in `Azure` to find the available commands.

 ![Command Palette searching for the term Azure](commandpalette.png)